How to Short Bitcoin (BTC) and Other Cryptocurrencies | Crypto.com

 How to Identify Bitcoin Trends and Potential Shorting Opportunities

-Researching the market as well as Bitcoin can help inform potential opportunities for shorting.
+Researching the market and Bitcoin can help inform potential opportunities for shorting.
 Crypto.com University features articles covering these topics and more, including market cycles, Bitcoin halving, how to DYOR, and what influences cryptocurrency prices:

 What Influences the Price of Crypto?